alessiomason/MAD-Labs/README.md

 - Make a new reservation, selecting a playground from recents or favourites ones or searching for one through filters
 - Edit or delete an existing reservation
 - Invite friends to a reservation, selecting from recents or favourites users or searching for one
-- Receive in-app notifications for incoming invitations to reservation
+- Receive in-app notifications for incoming invitations to reservations
 - Withdraw participation from an accepted invitation to a reservation
 - Personalize your profile with personal information to be displayed to friends and users of the app

 ### Horizontal features
 - The app supports multi-language localization and is fully translated in English and Italian
-- The app supports both portrait and landscape orientations and the layout is sufficiently diversified fot the two alternatives
+- The app supports both portrait and landscape orientations and the layout is sufficiently diversified for the two alternatives

 ### Technologies used
 - The app is fully developed in Kotlin
 - View-based activities and fragment
 - Jetpack Compose fragments (to integrate with the navigation graph used for fragments)
-- Firestore Firebase database
+- Firebase Firestore database
 - Firebase UI authentication
 - Firebase storage for saving profile images
 - Local Room database for labs 3 and 4